Steering wheel: Passenger cars

 The steering wheels were rigid and mounted on non-collapsible steering columns.
 This arrangement increased the risk of impaling the driver in case of a severe crash.
 The first collapsible steering column was invented in 1934 but was never successfully marketed.
 By 1956, Ford came out with a safety steering wheel that was set high above the post with spokes that would flex, but the column was still rigid.
-In 1968, United States regulations (FMVSS Standard No. 204) were implemented concerning the acceptable rearward movement of the steering wheel in case of crash.
+In 1968, United States regulations (FMVSS Standard No. 204) were implemented concerning the acceptable rearward movement of the steering wheel in case of a crash.
 Collapsible steering columns were required to meet that standard.
-Before this invention, the Citroën DS incorporated a curved and off-center single spoke steering wheel designed to deflect the driver away from the steering column in case of a crash.
+Before this invention, the Citroën DS incorporated a curved and off-center single-spoke steering wheel designed to deflect the driver from the steering column in case of a crash.

-Power steering gives the driver an easier means by which the steering of a car can be accomplished.
+Power steering affords the driver reduced effort to steer the car.
 Modern power steering has almost universally relied on a hydraulic system, although electrical systems are steadily replacing this technology.
 Mechanical power steering systems were introduced, such as on 1953 Studebakers.
 However, hydraulically assisted systems have prevailed.

-While other methods of steering passenger cars have resulted from experiments, for example the "wrist-twist" steering of the 1965 Mercury Park Lane concept car was controlled by two 5 in rings, none have yet been deployed as successfully as the conventional large steering wheel.
+While other methods of steering passenger cars have resulted from experiments, for example, the "wrist-twist" steering of the 1965 Mercury Park Lane concept car was controlled by two 5 in rings, none have yet been deployed as successfully as the conventional large steering wheel.

 Passenger automobile regulations implemented by the U.S. Department of Transportation required the locking of steering wheel rotation (or transmission locked in "park") to hinder motor vehicle theft; in most vehicles, this is accomplished when the ignition key is removed from the ignition lock.
 See steering lock.